drandreaskrueger/chainhammer/quorum-IBFT.md

 different from above:

 * crux instead of constellation
+* [consensys/quorum](https://github.com/blk-io/crux/blob/master/docker/quorum-crux/bootstrap.sh#L5) (instead of jpmc/quorum as above)
+  * Conor: "It uses Google’s protobuf for communication instead of a hand-coded serialisation library."
+  * me: "would that affect my benchmarking?"
+  * Conor: "it may be more efficient. but the data serialisation overhead is a small part of it - the crypto operations are far heavier"
 * docker instead of vagrant virtualbox
 * 4 nodes instead of 7 nodes